Billy Sheehan: Niacin

 In 1996, Sheehan formed the jazz fusion band Niacin with drummer Dennis Chambers and keyboardist John Novello.
-The band's name comes from the timbral foundation of the Hammond B3 organ; vitamin B3 is also known as niacin.
+The band's name comes from the timbral foundation of the Hammond B3 organ (Vitamin B3 is also known as niacin).

 Niacin released their first studio album in 1996.
 Their music is primarily instrumental, with the exception of their third studio album, Deep (2000), which features vocals by Glenn Hughes of Deep Purple.
 The album also includes guest guitar by Steve Lukather of Toto.

 The Winery Dogs and Sons of Apollo

 Sheehan toured with PSMS (Portnoy / Sheehan / MacAlpine / Sherinian), an instrumental supergroup, in the second half of 2012.

 Sheehan, along with Portnoy and Richie Kotzen, recorded the debut album for their new band The Winery Dogs in August 2012.
-The self-titled album was released on May 5, 2013 in Japan, and July 23, 2013 worldwide.
+The self-titled album was released in 2013.
 Their second album Hot Streak was released in 2015.

 In August 2017, he joined another band with Portnoy, a progressive metal supergroup named Sons of Apollo and also featuring keyboardist Derek Sherinian, vocalist Jeff Scott Soto and guitarist Ron "Bumblefoot" Thal.

+Sheehan has cited Paul Samwell-Smith, Paul McCartney, Jack Bruce, Tim Bogert, James Jamerson, Glenn Cornick, Jack Casady, Andy Fraser, Larry Graham, John Entwistle, Jaco Pastorius, Stanley Clarke, Ray Brown, Ron Carter, Miroslav Vitouš, Mel Schacher, Peter Cetera, John Wetton, Jim Fielder, Greg Ridley, Felix Pappalardi, Glenn Hughes, and Doug Pinnick as influences.

 Personal life

 Sheehan has been an active member of the Church of Scientology since 1971, having converted from Catholicism.
+Sheehan and his wife, Elisabetta, live in Nashville, TN.